• Home

 Isaacman’s space flights

-While he hasn’t been to the moon, Isaacman, the founder of Shift4 Payments and Draken International, which supplies tactical fighter aircraft to the U.S. military and its allies, has been to space twice.
+While he hasn’t been to the Moon, Isaacman, the founder of Shift4 Payments and Draken International, which supplies tactical fighter aircraft to the U.S. military and its allies, has been to space twice.

 The commercial space race has heated up in recent years as Blue Origin, SpaceX, and Virgin Galactic all seek to seek to dominate an emerging global space industry McKinsey predicts could grow to $1.8 trillion by 2035.
 Meanwhile these companies’ billionaire founders, including Bezos and Branson, have already signed up to witness space themselves.

-Bezos briefly crossed the internationally recognized boundary of space, or Kármán line, at 62 miles above the Earth during a 10-minute suborbital Blue Origin mission in 2021.
-Branson took his own Virgin Galactic spacecraft up to roughly 53 miles above the Earth that same year.
+Bezos briefly crossed the internationally recognized boundary of space, or Kármán line, at 62 miles above Earth during a 10-minute suborbital Blue Origin mission in 2021.
+Branson took his own Virgin Galactic spacecraft up to roughly 53 miles above Earth that same year.
 Blue Origin has argued that Virgin Galactic’s space flights haven’t actually made it to space because they have stayed below the Kármán line.
 Elon Musk, whose SpaceX has carried more humans to orbit than any other private company, has never been to space.

 Isaacman, for his part, said companies like Blue Origin are making significant technological progress that benefits all humanity, including planetary defense innovations that could ensure “we don’t go the way of the dinosaurs.”
-Billionaires’ work on reaching space and making life better on for humanity aren’t mutually exclusive, he argued.
+Billionaires’ work on reaching space and making life better on Earth for humanity aren’t mutually exclusive, he argued.

 “We should be grateful for their contributions, and do the other things to make life better here on Earth,” he said.